 An intriguing sport for spectators, adaptive biathlon combines the demanding sport of adaptive cross-country skiing with the precision of marksmanship.
 While every hundredth of a second counts, so does every shot, meaning athletes must control their breathing the entire race to ensure their hand stays steady.
 Those who succeed in balancing speed and accuracy will be the ones standing atop the podium at the end of the day.

-Along with the races, the U.S. Paralympics National Nordic/Biathlon Ski Team runs a Paralympic Development Ski Camp at the Olympic Training Center and the Olympic Sports Complex in Lake Placid, New York.
+Along with the races, the U.S. Paralympic National Nordic/Biathlon Skit Team runs a Paralympic Development Ski Camp at the Olympic Train Center and the Olympic Sports Complex in Lake Placid, NY.

 You may register for any number of biathlon events for a single fee.

 Registration fees are non-refundable.
 In the event of a medical or family emergency a refund may be given.
 A refund request must be made in writing to be considered.